Insider Sell: CFO Christine Sa - GuruFocus.com

-On May 24, 2023, Christine Sacco, the Chief Financial Officer (CFO) of Prestige Consumer Healthcare Inc (PBH, Financial), sold 55,294 shares of the company's stock.
-This insider sell comes amidst a year where Sacco has sold a total of 55,294 shares and purchased none.
+On May 24, 2023, Christine Sacco, the Chief Financial Officer of Prestige Consumer Healthcare Inc (PBH, Financial), sold 55,294 shares of the company's stock.
+This insider sell comes amidst a year where there have been no insider purchases and eight insider sells in total.
+In this article, we will take a closer look at Christine Sacco's role in the company, Prestige Consumer Healthcare Inc's business, and the relationship between insider transactions and the stock price.

 Who is Christine Sacco?

 Prestige Consumer Healthcare Inc is a leading consumer healthcare company that focuses on the development, manufacture, marketing, and distribution of over-the-counter (OTC) healthcare products.
-The company's portfolio includes well-known brands in various categories, such as pain relief, gastrointestinal, cough and cold, and women's health.
-Prestige Consumer Healthcare Inc is committed to providing high-quality, affordable healthcare products to consumers worldwide.
+The company's portfolio includes well-known brands in various categories such as pain relief, gastrointestinal, cough and cold, and women's health.
+Prestige Consumer Healthcare Inc is committed to providing high-quality, affordable healthcare products to consumers worldwide, helping them maintain and improve their health and well-being.

 Valuation